ChrisHal/PTU2BIN/README.txt

-2019-09-17
+Copyright (c) 2019 Christian R. Halaszovich
-Copyright by Christian R. Halaszovich
+(See LICENSE.txt for licensing information.)

 Tools to convert PicoQuant PTU files (as written by e.g. SymphoTime64) to BIN files containing pre-histogrammed data.
 This works for FLIM data in